 B. Scope.
 This section applies to all parts

 Air Carriers or Foreign Persons.
-Part
+Unless otherwise indicated in

-within this section apply only to part
+within this section apply only to those part

 C. Terminology Used in This Section.

 1) Operator.
-Unless otherwise noted, the term “operator” in this
+Unless otherwise noted, the term “operator” in this section

 a program manager conducting part

-a certificate holder conducting part
+a certificate holder (CH) conducting part

 a LODA holder conducting part

 a foreign air carrier or foreign person conducting operations in accordance with §

 section uses the singular term “operator” for simplicity.

 Flight Standards office” in this section refers to an FAA certificate management

 A. Historical.
 The CDL evolved over several years from what was commonly

 parts of an airplane that were found missing after flight.
 The missing parts

-aircraft parts that may be missing for flight while the aircraft remains Airworthy.
+It is a list of externally exposed airplane parts that may be missing for flight

-approved by the FAA, and tailored for each model aircraft.
+approved by the FAA, and tailored for each model airplane.

 and many 14 CFR part